 Our in-store colleagues are the ambassadors of our sustainability approach to our customers, making them a particularly important audience for training and engagement on this topic.
-Every consumer campaign we run at C&A is supported by internal communications and engagement, allowing in-store colleagues to bring our messages to life for customers.
+Every customer-facing campaign we run at C&A is supported by internal communications and engagement, allowing in-store colleagues to bring our messages to life for customers.

 Supporting employees’ development

 We aim to support our employees’ personal and career development while they are with C&A. Across our markets, we make e-learning available to our employees on core topics, and run management development programmes that deliver additional training to managers with outstanding performance and potential.

 Function-specific sustainability training:

 New e-learning platforms: